-How to Do a DIY Steam Facial At HomeJune 22, 2022
+How to Do a DIY Steam Facial At HomeMay 30, 2023

 The steam room is often the first stop during a spa day — and for good reason.
-When used before a facial, five to ten minutes in the steam room can help open your pores and prep your skin.
-Most of us can agree, however, that visiting an esthetician or facialist at a spa can be pricey.
+Popping into the steam room for five to 10 minutes before a facial can help prep your pores and skin for cleansing and the treatments ahead.
+However, we know that visiting an esthetician or facialist at a spa can be pricey.

 That’s where at-home steam facials come in.
 Giving yourself a steam facial at home can help rid your pores of dirt and toxins, soften your skin and prime your complexion for the rest of your skincare products.
 Interested in learning how to give yourself a spa-inspired DIY steam facial?
-Keep reading and prepare to be truly relaxed.
+Keep reading and prepare to unwind.

 Tips for an At-Home Steam Facial

-Drink a lot of water and avoid alcohol.
+Drink a lot of water before your steam facial and avoid alcohol.
 This rule is especially important when steaming at the spa, but it can apply to home facials, too.
-Steam rooms naturally make you sweat, which can lead to dehydration if you’re not drinking enough water or imbibing liquids that can be dehydrating.
+Steam rooms naturally make you sweat, which can lead to dehydration if you’re not drinking enough water or drinking dehydrating liquids such as alcohol.

 Ready to steam?
-Here are seven steps that will take you through the entire process:
+Here are eight steps that will take you through the entire process.

-How to Practice a Steam Facial At Home
+How to Do a Steam Facial At Home

 Bring a small pot or bowl of water to a boil in the microwave or on the stove.
 You'll only need a few cups of water.
 When the water is thoroughly heated, carefully transfer it to a ceramic bowl and allow it to cool down a bit.
-As for what type of water to use, tap water is fine.
-Distilled or spring water is easy to find if you’d like to use that instead.
+Tap water works fine for this, but distilled or spring water is easy to find if you’d like to use that instead.

-To enhance your DIY steam facial with a spa-like perk, add essential oils to your water.
+To enhance your DIY steam facial and truly transform your bathroom into a spa, add essential oils to your water.
 Essential oils can deliver a relaxing aroma and make your steam facial even more enjoyable.
 Three to five drops of an essential oil are more than enough.
-Before steaming your face, decide on the aromatherapy experience you’d like to have and select the right essential oils:
+Before steaming your face, decide on the aromatherapy experience you’d like to have and choose your essential oils accordingly.